 The economics major is designed to provide students with an understanding of market processes and institutions.
-It also provides an understanding of how governmental policies and laws affect economic activity.
+Policies and laws affect economic activity.
 Past economics majors are currently working for a wide variety of businesses or in local, state or the federal government.
 Some are also in graduate school or law school, as it is widely recognized that economics provides one of the best backgrounds for the study of law.

-BACHELOR OF ARTS WITH AN ECONOMICS MAJOR
+BACHELOR OF ARTS WITH AN ECONOMICS MAIOR